In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Smeg Coffee Machines

-Most bean to cup machines will make Americano, and the Sage Oracle or Sage Oracle Touch have a one-touch Americano button – and a dedicated hot water spout, although as I’ve said these aren’t within all budgets, they’re not cheap.
+Most bean to cup machines will make Americano, and the Sage Oracle or Sage Oracle Touch have a one-touch Americano button – and a dedicated hot water spout, though as I’ve said these aren’t within all budgets, they’re not cheap.

 Gaggia Direct have deals and provides sometimes, so they’re worth checking.
 Even if they don’t have a sale or a deal, they’ll sometimes offer 3 year warranty instead of the usual 2.

-A grey import indicates that the machine you’re buying wasn’t intended for your country, and the seller is taking advantage of that.
+A grey import implies that the machine you’re buying wasn’t intended for your country, and the seller is taking advantage of that.
 Manufacturers tend to have selling prices which reflect the market and likewise the cost of sale of the machine once it’s been imported to that country via the official channels.

 Bean to cup coffee machines from Currys, are they any good?